aws-samples/aws-well-architected-miro/README.md

 To begin integrating WATool with the Miro application, follow these steps to deploy it in your AWS account:

-1. Install AWS CLI and AWS CDK if needed
+1. Install AWS CLI, NodeJS, NPM and AWS CDK if needed
 2. Configure CLI access to AWS account via profile or environment variables
-3. Export AWS_REGION environment variable by run `export AWS_REGION='your region here'`, as Lambda function deployment script relies on that
+3. Export AWS_REGION environment variable by run `export AWS_REGION='your region here'` (i.e. `export AWS_REGION='eu-north-1'`), as Lambda function deployment script relies on that
 4. Bootstrap CDK stack in the target account: `cdk bootstrap aws://<account_id>/<region>`
+5. For easy deployment just run `npm run deploy` from the project root folder.
+This will deploy all the necessary stacks in the target account.
+6. If you want to deploy the stacks separately, follow the steps below:
-5. Deploy Lambdas hosting CDK stack to the target account:
+   a.
+Deploy Lambdas hosting CDK stack to the target account:
       - Navigate to `project_root/cdk/hosting` folder
       - Run `cdk deploy --require-approval never`
-6. Build and push Lambda functions images to ECR:
+   b.
+Build and push Lambda functions images to ECR:
       - Navigate to `project_root/cdk/docker` folder
       - Run `./ecr_login_build_push.sh` script
-7. Deploy WAT exporter CDK stack to the target account:
+   c.
+Deploy WAT exporter CDK stack to the target account:
       - Navigate to `project_root/cdk/exporter` folder
       - Run `cdk deploy --require-approval never`

 ### Miro Application
 1. Familiarize yourself with Miro's Developer Platform: